 How to Painlessly Prepare for USMLE Step 3 & COMLEX Level 3

-- How should I study for this exam
+- How should you study for these exams

 The biggest mistake students make when it comes to USMLE Step 3/COMLEX Level 3 is not taking it seriously enough.
 Intern year and residency are hard enough and it can reasonably be difficult to find time studying for yet another standardized exam.
 The goal of this blog post is to equip you with the tools to be organized in your approach towards a painless study period for USMLE Step 3/COMLEX Level 3.